1948 Newfoundland referendums: Referendums

-The factions
+Factions

 Three main factions actively campaigned during the lead up to the referendums.
 One faction, led by Smallwood, was the Confederate Association (CA) advocating entering into Confederation.
 They campaigned through a newspaper known as The Confederate.
 The Responsible Government League (RGL), led by Peter Cashin, advocated an independent Newfoundland with a return to responsible government.
-They also had their own newspaper The Independent.
+They also had their own newspaper, The Independent.
 A third smaller Economic Union Party (EUP), led by Chesley Crosbie, advocated closer economic ties with the United States.

-The first referendum
+First referendum

 The first referendum took place on June 3, 1948.
 The votes were as follows:

-The second referendum
+Second referendum

 Since none of the choices had gained over 50%, a second referendum with only the two most popular choices was scheduled for July 22, 1948.
 Both sides recognized that more people had voted against responsible government than for it, which encouraged the CA and discouraged its opponents, although the RGL and EUP now became allies.
 The confederates widely publicized the Roman Catholic Archbishop E. P. Roche's strong opposition to confederation, and persuaded the Loyal Orange Association to advise Protestants to resist Catholic influence.
 The CA also denounced anti-confederates as anti-British and pro-republican, and called confederation with Canada "British Union".
 Anti-confederates responded that "Confederation Means British Union With French Canada".

 The results of the second referendum were: